 With a booming tourist industry there are now a huge number of affordable accommodation options in Taiwan, especially in Taipei.
-Hostels are often the most affordable and therefore most popular choice and they are everywhere in the island’s cities.
-The good thing about staying in a hostel as opposed to an Airbnb place or a hotel is that you will meet up with fellow budget travellers who will no doubt have some money-saving tips of their own to pass along.
+Hostels are usually the most affordable and therefore most popular choice, and are now dotted all over most of the island’s cities.
+The good thing about staying in a hostel – as opposed to an Airbnb or hotel – is that you will meet up with fellow budget travellers, who will no doubt have some money-saving tips of their own to pass along.

-Taiwanese public transport is pretty good and if staying in one of the island’s major cities it’s worth picking up a combined metro and bus pass.
-These passes allow you to travel freely on all public transport for a given period of time and they offer good savings on fares that are already incredibly cheap.
-Avoid taxis if you can as they can really eat into your budget.
+Taiwanese public transport is pretty good and, if you’re staying in one of the island’s major cities, it’s worth picking up a combined metro and bus pass.
+These passes allow you to travel freely on all public transport for a given period of time and offer good savings on fares that are already incredibly cheap.
+Avoid taxis if you can, as they can really eat into your budget.

-If you’re travelling between cities then you should also avoid the high speed rail.
-Yes, it’s convenient and super fast but it’s also expensive.
-A better option is to choose regular trains or buses for all your transport.
+If you’re travelling between cities then you should also avoid the high-speed rail.
+Yes, it’s convenient and super fast, but it’s also expensive.
+A better option is to choose regular trains or buses for all your long-distance journeys.

-Taiwan is a country of many attractions but did you know that many of them are free to visit?
-The island’s many temples and religious sites are one example.
-Many of these stunning pieces of architecture are open to the public and have no admission fees.
+Taiwan boasts a whole range of fascinating attractions, but did you know that many of them are also free to visit?
+The island’s many temples and religious sites are just one example, with stunning architecture and no admission fees.

-In Taipei you can also visit Chiang Kai Shek Memorial Hall, Sun Yat-sen Memorial Hall, and Martyrs’ Shrine and witness the changing of the guards.
+In Taipei you can also visit Chiang Kai Shek Memorial Hall, Sun Yat-sen Memorial Hall, and Martyrs’ Shrine (to witness the changing of the guards).
 It’s a great experience and best of all, it’s free.

-One place many people visit that isn’t necessarily a must see is Taipei 101.
-It was once the tallest building in the world and while a trip to the top is good fun, it’s a little pricey for the budget traveller.
-Instead take a hike up Elephant Mountain just a short distance from 101 where you’ll find incredible views of the building and the entire city.
+Another must-see for many a visitor is Taipei 101 – once the tallest building in the world.
+While a trip to the top is good fun, it’s a little pricey for the budget traveller, so think about hiking up Elephant Mountain instead; it’s just a short distance from 101, and offers incredible views of both the building and the rest of the city.

-Taiwan’s many government-owned museums are incredibly cheap to visit with the exception of the National Palace Museum which at NT$250 is still less than half the price of a ticket to the top of 101.
-Public zoos are another attraction which are relatively cheap (admission is only NT$60!) and if you have the time, worth a visit.
+Taiwan’s many government-owned museums are incredibly cheap to visit – with the exception of the National Palace Museum which, at NT$250 (£6.40), is still less than half the price of a ticket to the top of 101.
+Public zoos are another attraction that’s relatively cheap (at the time of writing, admission was only NT$60 (£1.50)) and if you have the time, well worth a visit.

 Taipei Zoo, 30 Xinguang Road Section 2, Wenshan District, Taipei City, Taiwan, +886 2 2938 2300#630

-Where many people go wrong on their trip to Taiwan is choosing a place to eat.
-If you’re struggling with the language barrier then it might be easier to opt for a chain restaurant like TGI Fridays but this is going to take a huge chunk out of your holiday budget.
-Better to look for a local buffet restaurant, they usually have an English sign outside and that’s all you need.
+It’s easy to derail your budget-friendly trip to Taiwan when choosing a place to eat.
+If you’re struggling with the language barrier, it might seem easier to opt for a chain restaurant like TGI Fridays – but this is going to take a huge chunk out of your holiday budget.
+Better to look for a local buffet restaurant: they usually have an English sign outside and that’s all you need.
 Go in, grab a tray and point at the food you want or pick it yourself.
-The food in these places is good old fashioned Taiwanese cuisine and it’s very cheap and tasty.
+The food in these places is good, old-fashioned Taiwanese cuisine, and it’s both cheap and tasty.

-Of course you can’t eat in the same place every night so when you fancy a change, head for the local night market and try anything from stinky tofu (it’s an acquired taste) to fried chicken.
-Night markets are a great place to try the country’s many street foods and you might even find some tasty desserts while you’re there.
+Of course you can’t eat in the same place every night, so when you fancy a change, head for the local night market and try anything from stinky tofu (it’s an acquired taste) to fried chicken.
+Night markets are a great place to try the region’s many street foods and you might even find some tasty desserts while you’re there.

-If you’re in Taipei then you can take advantage of the city government’s initiative to make Wi-Fi freely available to all its citizens.
-It’s very easy to register and use and there are hot spots all over the city.
+If you’re in Taipei, take advantage of the city government’s initiative to make Wi-Fi freely available to all its citizens.
+It’s very easy to register and use and there are hotspots all over the city.